tessy1234/data_science/README.md

 5. Cloud Computing:

 	a.
-Store, compute and scale infrastructure operating on-premise or on any cloud environment (e.g. GCP, Azure, AWS).
+Store, compute and scale infrastructure operating on-premise or in the cloud (GCP, Azure, AWS).

 	b.
 Possible solutions are on-prem, multi-cloud and hybrid-cloud deployments.

 	c.
-Scalability in machine learning and deep learning is concerned with data scalability (instances, features) and computation scalability (iterations, epochs) at training time and user scalability at prediction time.
+Scalability in machine and deep learning is concerned with data and computation scalability (instances, iterations) at training time and user scalability at prediction time.

 6. Quantum Computing: